The best after-school activities for children to keep boredom at bay before bedtime

 • Can't play the story first without skipping the songs

-There are plenty of different after-school activities for your child to do and they all meet different physical and sensory needs.
+There are plenty of different after-school activities for your child to do and they meet different physical and sensory needs.

 Physical activities: these are activities that involve using energy.
 Your child has spent their day learning, following rules and concentrating.
 They have had a break and lunchtime, but it's not usually enough physical activity to release built-up energy.
 This can involve testing their balance skills or motor needs and spacial awareness.